 Treating Erectile Dysfunction

-In fact, female rat and human studies did not observe any significant effect on sexual behaviour following yohimbine treatment.
+Female rat and human studies did not observe any significant effect on sexual behaviour following yohimbine treatment.
 Yohimbine did not increase or decrease sexual desire in female human participants.
-However, it is important to note that these women suffered from hypoactive sexual disorder.
-It is unknown whether the same outcome would take place in women without sexual dysfunction.
-The difference in treatment effect of yohimbine between men and women suggests that libido may be a sex-dependent chemical reaction.

 Accelerating Weight Loss

 Oral yohimbine administration in healthy adult males resulted in the most significant increase in lipid mobilization when compared with other alpha-adrenoreceptor antagonists.

 In conjunction with a hypocaloric diet, the addition of yohimbine increased cardiac load during dynamic exercise in obese women.
 This means that the cardiovascular benefits of aerobic physical activity are enhanced as a consequence of yohimbine intake.

 In the case of yohimbine, its effects stimulate the sympathetic nervous system—also known as the fight or flight response.

 Trained endurance athletes may opt to take yohimbine pre-workout to elevate their energy levels and heighten their physiological responses to physical exertion.

 Preliminary animal research findings report that yohimbine treatment successfully facilitated fear extinction in conditionally feared mice.